Smile (Avril Lavigne song)

 "Smile" is a song by Canadian recording artist Avril Lavigne from her fourth studio album Goodbye Lullaby (2011).
 It was co-written by Lavigne, Max Martin and Shellback and produced by Martin and Shellback.
-"Smile" was released on 11 April 2011 by RCA Records as the second single from the album to Australian radio stations and then on 17 May the song was released to US contemporary hit radio.
-Upon its release, the song received critical acclaim from music critics, who described the track as a "sassy and catchy pop song".
-It has charted inside the top-thirty on the Australian, Japanese and New Zealand charts, in addition to being certified by the recording industry associations of Australia and the United States.
-A music video directed by Shane Drake was filmed in April 2011 and released on 20 May.
+"Smile" was released on April 11, 2011 by RCA Records as the second single from the album to Australian radio stations and then on May 17 the song was released to US contemporary hit radio.
+Upon its release, the song received mixed reviews from music critics, who praised the track for catchiness but criticized its sound and lyrical content.
+It has charted at number three on the Brazilian chart and inside the top-thirty on the Australian, Japanese and New Zealand charts, in addition to being certified by the recording industry associations of Australia and the United States.
+A music video directed by Shane Drake was filmed in April 2011 and released on May.
 By November 2014, the music video had reached 100 million views on Vevo.

 Background

 "Smile" was written by Lavigne along with its producers, Max Martin and Shellback.
 It was recorded at Maratone Studios in Stockholm, Sweden.
 "Smile" pays tribute to the special someone who was able to win her heart and put a grin on her face.
 Backed up by a punchy drum rhythm and electric guitars, Lavigne offers even more reasons why most normal guys would run in the other direction, then praises her guy for sticking around.
 Lavigne described the song as a "rocker", in which she "expresses her gratitude for special people in her life".
 Lavigne asked her fans via Twitter what the next single from Goodbye Lullaby should be, giving the choices between "Push" and "Smile".
 Lavigne confirmed that "Smile" was to be the second single from the album though reports suggest Lavigne was fighting for a "Push" release.
 The singer's record label, RCA Records, announced that "Smile" will be sent out to Polish radio in April, with the same expected to happen in other territories such as Canada, New Zealand, Asia, and the UK.
-She posted photos to her Twitter of the set of the music video, filmed on 21 April 2011.
+She posted photos to her Twitter of the set of the music video, filmed on April 21, 2011.

 Due to the many uses of profanity in the song, different clean edits have been released.
 The official clean edit which is played on most radio stations replaces "Crazy bitch" with "Crazy chick", removes "Shit", and replaces "You're fucking crazy" with "You like it crazy".
 Another edit is the same, but instead of removing "You don't really give a shit", it is replaced with "You don't really give it up."
 Finally, the iTunes edit completely blanks out all profanity, as well as "Blacked out".
 Some radio stations and music channels also remove "What did you put in my drink?"